Today's the day: British holidaymakers return to Portugal as travel ban ends | Business

 Today's the day: British holidaymakers return to Portugal as travel ban ends

-A four-month-long ban on travel between Britain and Portugal ended on Monday, allowing visitors to soak up the sun on Portuguese beaches once again in a much-needed boost for the struggling tourism sector.
-About 20 flights from Britain are due to land in Portugal on Monday, with most heading to the southern Algarve region, famous for its beaches and golf courses but nearly deserted as the pandemic kept visitors away.
+Sun-hungry British visitors descended on Portuguese beaches once again on Monday as a four-month-long ban on travel between the two countries due to the COVID-19 pandemic ended, in a much-needed boost for the struggling tourism sector.
+Twenty-two flights from Britain are due to land in Portugal on Monday, with most heading to the southern Algarve region, famous for its beaches and golf courses but nearly deserted as the pandemic kept tourists away.

-"I think it's really good, we need the tourists here," Ed, a British engineer who has been living in Algarve for nine months, said on Sunday as hotels and restaurants prepared for the tourists to arrive.
+"The sunshine is the reason we're back.
+The sunshine ...
+Just a nice walk on the beach," said British tourist Mandy as she walked onto the sun-lit pavement outside the Faro airport building.
+Algarve tourism workers stood at the door of the airport handing out kits containing hand sanitizer and two masks.

+"It feels amazing.
+Happy, everyone's happy.
+We were on the first flight out of the UK," said Kim, 27, who arrived from Manchester to stay in the Algarve for a couple of weeks.
+At Lisbon airport, shop workers were delighted to see tourists once again.

+"We were massively affected by the pandemic.
+Everything shut and now it's opening slowly.
+It was so sad to see the arrivals' gate empty.
+But today it's better.
+It's a breath of fresh air," said Maria Joao, 55, whose tiny shop by the arrivals gate sells snacks and beverages.
 Visitors from Britain must present evidence of a negative coronavirus test taken 72 hours before boarding their flights to Portugal and there is no need to quarantine for COVID-19 when returning home.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)